vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ## Chores to catch up on

+### Health stuff

+- [ ] Targeting for late Q2 / early Q3 2025: Get next round of blood tests done
+- [ ] Targeting for Q3 2025: Get DEXA scan done
+- [ ] Enter nutrition data for food items purchased recently for which I haven't entered nutrition data yet
+- [ ] Work on processing food_preparations_and_openings start and end date information to get a more accurate nutritional picture
+- [ ] Get flow rate incentive spirometer and start using it regularly (after initial practice in India)
+- Figure out next steps of strength training / explosive energy training strategy (I haven't yet decided whether to do this before or after the first DEXA scan)
+  - [ ] Creatine
+  - [ ] Other exercises with heavy weights

 ### Electronics stuff

-- [ ] Targeting for Q2 2025: Dispose of old cellphone, its swollen original battery, and its probably-not-well-functioning replacement battery
+- [ ] Targeting for late Q2 / early Q3 2025: Dispose of old cellphone, its swollen original battery, and its probably-not-well-functioning replacement battery

-### Health stuff

-- [ ] Targeting for Q2 2025: Get next round of blood tests done
-- [ ] Targeting for Q2 2025: Get DEXA scan done

 ## Devops stuff

-#### MediaWiki upgrades (Q1 or Q2 of 2025)
+#### MediaWiki upgrades (Q3 or Q4 of 2025)

 I should do a round of MediaWiki upgrades in Q1 or Q2 of 2025, and also make sure the upgrade process is as streamlined as possible.

-### Digital will (likely Q2 2025)
+### Digital will (likely Q4 2025)

 After the more cleaned-up state I create with the server migration, I'd like to revisit my digital will and restructure it in a way that